keu/docs/astro/view-clusters.md

 | Updated            | The date and time the cluster's settings were last updated                                                                  |
 | Created            | The date and time the cluster was created                                                                          |

-All users in your Organization have access to this view.
+All users in your Organization have access to the **Clusters** page.
 For more information about each value, see [Cluster settings reference](https://docs.astronomer.io/astro/category/cluster-settings).

 ## Configure a cluster

-To view and update settings for a specific cluster, click the cluster's name in the **Clusters** tab.
-A cluster's configuration menu includes the following pages:
+To view and update settings for a specific cluster, click the cluster name on the **Clusters** page.
+The configuration details page for the cluster includes the following tabs:

-- **Worker Types**: Shows all available worker types on the cluster.
+- **Worker Types**: A list of all available worker types on the cluster.
 To add or remove a worker type on a cluster, see [Request a cluster change](modify-cluster.md).
-- **Workspace Authorization**: Shows which Workspaces are allowed to create Deployments on the cluster.
+- **Workspace Authorization**: Shows which Workspaces that are authorized to create Deployments on the cluster.
-- **Details**: Shows the same information available from the  **Clusters** tab.
+- **Details**: A list of all available configuration information for the cluster.
 See [View all clusters](#view-all-clusters).

-### Limit Deployment creation on a cluster
+### Authorize Workspaces to a Cluster

 <PremiumBadge />

-You can configure a cluster so that it contains Deployments only from specific Workspaces that are mapped to the cluster.
-Use this feature to establish fine-grained control over who can use your cluster resources and how.
+As an Organization Owner, you can keep teams and projects isolated by authorizing Workspaces only to specific Clusters.
+Gain greater management over cloud resources by ensuring that only authorized pipelines are running on specific clusters.

-1. In the Cloud UI, go to the **Clusters** tab, select a cluster, and then go to **Workspace Authorization**.
+1. In the Cloud UI, go to the **Clusters** tab, select a cluster, go to **Workspace Authorization**, and then click **Edit Workspace Authorization**.
-2. Check each Workspace that you want to map to the cluster.
+2. Click **Restricted** and select the Workspaces that you want to map to the cluster.
-3. Click **Save**.
+3. Click **Update**.

 :::info

-A cluster with mapped Workspaces can't host Deployments from any Workspaces that aren't mapped to the cluster.
+A cluster with authorized Workspaces can't host Deployments from any Workspaces that aren't authorized to the cluster.
 To map Workspaces to a cluster, you must first transfer any existing Deployments on the cluster to one of these Workspace.

-Similarly, to unmap a Workspace but keep its Deployments in the cluster, you must transfer your Deployments to a new cluster which is still mapped to the Workspace.
+Similarly, to unauthorize a Workspace but keep its Deployments in the cluster, you must transfer your Deployments to a Workspace which is still authorized to the cluster.
 See [Transfer a Deployment to another Workspace](configure-deployment-resources.md#transfer-a-deployment-to-another-workspace).

 :::